 Mayor of St. Louis Park, Minnesota wants city council to restore Pledge of Allegiance at meetings

-The mayor of St. Louis Park, Minnesota, said Wednesday on "Fox News @ Night" that he wants the city council to keep reciting the Pledge of Allegiance before meetings.
+The mayor of St. Louis Park, Minnesota, said Wednesday on "Fox News @ Night" that he wants the city council to reverse a controversial decision to stop reciting the Pledge of Allegiance before meetings.

 The council touched off anger in the community with a recent unanimous vote to stop saying the Pledge of Allegiance, prompting about 100 protesters to show up to Monday night's meeting to voice their opposition.

-"I would like to see the pledge brought back, I've been clear with my colleagues about that and that's what I think this conversation is going to be moving forward," said Mayor Jake Spano.
+"I would like to see the pledge brought back, I've been clear with my colleagues about that and that's what I think this conversation is going to be moving forward," Mayor Jake Spano said.

 ALABAMA BILL WOULD REQUIRE SCHOOLS TO START DAY WITH PLEDGE OF ALLEGIANCE